Melissa Bachman: Controversies over trophy hunting

-On August 30, 2012, the National Geographic Channel were planning Bachman to be one of their contestants for the show that would become Ultimate Survival Alaska, until a Change.org petition to exclude her because of her hunting background received 13,000 signatures in under 24 hours.
+On August 30, 2012, the National Geographic Channel was planning to have Bachman as one of their contestants for the show that would become Ultimate Survival Alaska, until a Change.org petition to exclude her because of her hunting background received 13,000 signatures in under 24 hours.
 National Geographic's statement, in three Twitter posts, said she was eliminated because hunting was not the focus of the show.
 Conservationist Tim Martell, who launched the petition, had previously launched a Facebook campaign against Rosie O'Donnell for appearing with a hammerhead shark she had caught.
-Martell stated he did not oppose all hunting, primarily trophy hunting, which he considered wasteful.
+Martell stated he did not oppose all hunting, but primarily trophy hunting, which he considered wasteful.

 In November 2013, Bachman posted a photograph of herself smiling by the body of a lion, captioned "An incredible day hunting in South Africa!
 Stalked inside 60-yards on this beautiful male lion... what a hunt!" to her Twitter and Facebook accounts.
 The photo quickly drew Internet outrage, including multiple wishes for her death, comedian and animal welfare activist Ricky Gervais re-tweeting Bachman's message while adding "spot the typo", and an online petition from a Cape Town resident calling on the South African government to eject her from the country, which gathered hundreds of thousands of signatures.
 In reaction, Bachman temporarily deactivated her public Facebook and Twitter accounts.
 Many of the death threats instead went to an unrelated person with a similar name.

 The Maroi Conservancy, which facilitated the hunt through another outfitter in Zeerust, defended the hunt, stating it was both legal and ethical, and that food and funds from these kinds of hunts go to the struggling local community.
-International commentators claimed that the online anger directed at Bachman was extraordinary, sexist, and misogynist, and that evidence showed that banning hunting drives species extinct much more than controlled hunts do.
+International commentators said that the online anger directed at Bachman was extraordinary, sexist, and misogynist, and that evidence showed that banning hunting drives species extinct much more than controlled hunts do.
 At the time of the hunt, African lions were not listed as endangered under the United States Endangered Species Act, though their status was under reassessment and debate.

 Bachman did not directly comment in response to the controversies, though she has said that hate mail from anti-hunters was one thing she "could do without".
 In 2015, she stated, "No response at all seems to be the best.
 It doesn’t matter what you say, or how you say it, some people will always disagree and attack."